Panamanian and U.S. Forces conduct jungle MEDEVAC training

 |Downloads:

-This work, Panamanian and U.S. Forces conduct jungle MEDEVAC training, by Capt.
-Jymil Licorish, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Panamanian and U.S. Forces conduct jungle MEDEVAC training [Image 12 of 12], by SrA Julia Lebens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.